SRCH2/srch2-ngn/documentation/docs/advanced-topics.md

 By default a record is a matching answer for a keyword as long as the keyword appears in one of the *searchable* fields defined in the schema returned by *Indexable.getSchema()* method.
-If we want to specify attributes in which a keywords needs to appear, we can use the *searchSpecificField()* method.
+If we want to specify attributes in which a keyword needs to appear, we can use the *searchSpecificField()* method.
 For example, we can set the following search term to only search for the keyword "wind" in the field *title*.